dot-1x/nhcord/README.md

-# Minigames Bot for Ninja Heroes Discord
+# Bot for NH: New Era Discord